Bottom-up Policy Optimization: Your Language Model Policy Secretly Contains Internal Policies: Related Work

-Reinforcement learning (RL) has proven effective for enhancing large language models (LLMs), most notably through Reinforcement Learning from Human Feedback (RLHF), which aligns model outputs with human preferences~\citep{sutton1998reinforcement,rafailov2023direct,jaech2024openai,hu2025reinforce++,wang2025adaptive}.
-More recently, Reinforcement Learning with Verifiable Rewards (RLVR) has gained traction for its ability to foster reasoning in LLMs using rule-based rewards~\citep{li2025attention,peng2025simko,tan2025zero}.
-Despite these advances, prior work has primarily focused on optimizing the overall language model policy, overlooking the rich information latent within its internal residual streams.
-In this work, we shift the focus inward to analyze these streams, constructing internal policies that reveal consistent and distinct reasoning structures across different models.
-Building on this finding, we introduce a bottom-up optimization strategy that directly optimizes internal policies at intermediate layers, strengthening the underlying reasoning structure and leading to improved overall performance.
+\paragraph{\textbf{Reinforcement Learning with Verifiable Rewards.}} Recently, Reinforcement Learning with Verifiable Rewards (RLVR) has gained traction for its ability to foster LLM reasoning using rule-based rewards~\citep{guo2025deepseek,yang2025qwen3,wang2025adaptive,tan2025zero,wang2026mitigating,tan2026p,wang2026breaking,liao2026resadapt}.
+In this work, we shift the focus to internal policies and propose bottom-up policy optimization, which directly optimizes internal layer policies in early training stages.
+This targeted optimization refines internal reasoning representations and ultimately leads to improved performance.